HamzahS-101/my-devops-journey/Networking/Assignments/project-2.md

 Once you've made the necessary changes, test the setup by visiting `https://status.hamzahsahal.com`.
 You should see the status page displaying the current status of both the reverse proxy and backend servers, along with their respective online or offline status.
 If everything is configured correctly, the page should be updated every minute based on the cron job you've set up.

-Below is an example of how it looked with the `main reverse proxy` offline.
+Below is an example of how it looked when the `main reverse proxy` offline.

 ![Status](Images/status.png)